masonelmore/esi/docs/FittingsApi.md

 > []GetCharactersCharacterIdFittings200Ok GetCharactersCharacterIdFittings(ctx, characterId, optional)
 Get fittings

-Return fittings of a character  --- Alternate route: `/dev/characters/{character_id}/fittings/`  Alternate route: `/legacy/characters/{character_id}/fittings/`  Alternate route: `/v1/characters/{character_id}/fittings/`  --- This route is cached for up to 300 seconds
+Return fittings of a character  ---  This route is cached for up to 300 seconds

 ### Required Parameters